swotbee/swotbee.github.io/_posts/2022-09-02-competitive-intelligence.md

 ### Social media and influencer marketing

 As mentioned in the section above, it’s important to know where your direct competitors are focussing their efforts when it comes to social posting.
-Moreover, if you monitor engagement levels per platform, you’ll learn which channels it’s best for you to prioritise.
+Moreover, if you monitor engagement levels per platform, you’ll learn which channels it’s best for you to prioritize.

 ### Content marketing